cognifloyd/VagrantDocsTypo3Org/README.md

 	# Fire up the Virtual Machine... this may take some time
 	vagrant up

+	# It could provisioning does not succeed at the first time.
+	# In case things go wrong, relaunch the provisioning:
+	vagrant provision

 	# Once the machine is set up you can enter the virtual machine by using vagrant itself.
 	vagrant ssh